ipaas-com/iPaaS.Integration.Template/README.md

 7. Define the Method EstimateTotalAPICallsMade(...) in Interface\TranslationUtilities.cs (If applicable)
 8. Define the Method UpdateWebhookSubscriptionAsync(...) in Interface\TranslationUtilities.cs (If applicable)
 9. Define the Method InitializeData(...) in Interface\TranslationUtilities.cs (If applicable)
+10. Define the Method PollRequest(...) in Interface\TranslationUtilities.cs (If applicable)

 ## Logging Activity with iPaaS.com
 iPaaS.com provides an easy way to log technical activity from within your integration at runtime for diagnosing issues, both during testing and once the integration is being used in a production environment.